Bandwidth/api-docs/README.md

 ## Adding a New Spec

-To add a new spec, please head over to our [api-specs](https://github.com/Bandwidth/api-specs) repository, as this is the source of truth for all of Bandwidth's internal and external API Specs.
+To add a new spec (or update an existing spec), please head over to our [api-specs](https://github.com/Bandwidth/api-specs) repository, as this is the source of truth for all of Bandwidth's internal and external API Specs.
 You may also follow the guide [here](https://bandwidth-jira.atlassian.net/wiki/spaces/DX/pages/4098359409/How+to+Update+API+Specifications+and+Contribute+to+Developer+Documentation) that exaplains in detail how to add new spec files to the `api-specs` repo.

 ### Versioned Specs